False Claims Act / Whistleblower Litigation

 - The IRS whistleblower program provides incentives of up to 30 percent of the money that the Internal Revenue Service recovers in unpaid taxes as a result of the whistleblower’s tip.

-The whistleblower attorneys at Savage Turner Durham Pinckney & Savage can help protect our clients against retaliation by companies that they blow the whistle on, and help their clients recover whistleblower rewards under available incentive programs.
+The whistleblower attorneys at Savage Turner Pinckney & Savage can help protect our clients against retaliation by companies that they blow the whistle on, and help their clients recover whistleblower rewards under available incentive programs.